kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 ---
-title: A Bookshelf Analogy for Understanding Variables and Mutability in Julia
+title: A Bookshelf Analogy: Understanding Variables and Mutability in Julia
 summary: In this blog post, I present a mental model for understanding the basics of variable assignment and mutability in Julia, using analogies to books and bookshelves to help illustrate the concepts.
 date: 2023-02-25T21:14:15-0500
 draft: true